 The cast includes Channing Tatum, Dwayne Johnson, Ray Park, Byung-hun Lee, Elodie Yung, RZA, D.J.
-Cotrona, Adrianne Palicki, Ray Stevenson, Joe Mazzello, Bruce Willis, Walt Goggins, DeRay Davis and Luke Bracey.
+Cotrona, Adrianne Palicki, Ray Stevenson, Joe Mazzello, Bruce Willis, Walt Goggins, DeRay Davis, Luke Bracey and Matt Gerald.

 For more information on this film including pictures, trailers and a detailed synopsis click here.

 G.I.
 Joe: Retaliation is far less juvenile than its predecessor even though it still plays in the realm of a franchise most commonly known to most as a cartoon and plastic action figures.
 In fact, I'd say this installment is far more true to the spirit of the G.I.
 Joe I grew up with and remember, but perhaps that's why it ultimately began to wear on me as much as it did.
 After all, I stopped playing in that sandbox a long time ago.